amor71/LiuAlgoTrader/docs/source/Backtesting.rst

-If you had run a `trader` session  (or have used `liu quickstart` wizard) the database should should hold at least one batch-id.
+If you had run a `trader` session  (or have used `liu quickstart` wizard) the database should hold at least one batch-id.

 To get a list of previous trading sessions, run: